 MultCloud was founded in 2013 by AOMEI Technology.
 They offer a solution that is designed to bind all your cloud storage providers together in one platform, making everything more accessible for you.
 It is a cross-platform, web-based solution.
 In 2016 a Google Chrome extension was released.

-MultCloud is integrated with some of the biggest names in cloud services such as Google Drive, Dropbox and OneDrive, amongst others.
-It is very reasonable priced with the paid tier starting off at $9.90 (£7.80) a month.
-They also offer a free plan that includes up to 50GB of allowance for transfer.
+MultCloud is integrated with some of the biggest names in cloud services such as Google Drive, Dropbox and OneDrive, among others.
+It is very reasonable priced and also offer a free plan that includes up to 50GB of allowance for transfer.

 CloudFuze was founded in 2012 with the goal of providing businesses and private consumers with a way to transfer and migrate their files easily no matter where they are stored.